Savings .com.au

 34%

-Source: ABS Lending Indicators data, Victoria State Revenue Office, Revenue NSW.
+Source: ABS Lending Indicators data, Revenue NSW, Victoria State Revenue Office

 What is a first home buyer loan?

-While some lenders offer home loans specifically marketed towards first home buyers, there isn’t really such thing as a ‘first home buyer loan’ – first home buyers simply take out regular owner-occupier home loans.
-But there are some specific things a first home buyer might want to seek out when searching for a good value home loan, such as:
+While some lenders offer home loans specifically marketed towards first home buyers, there isn't really such thing as a 'first home buyer loan' - first home buyers simply take out regular owner-occupier home loans.
+But there are some features first home buyers may want to seek out when searching for a good value home loan, including:

 Compare First Home Buyer Loans